tuna-f1sh/cyme/README.md

 [![Crates.io](https://img.shields.io/crates/v/cyme?style=flat-square)](https://crates.io/crates/cyme)
 [![docs.rs](https://img.shields.io/docsrs/cyme?style=flat-square)](https://docs.rs/cyme/latest/cyme/)

-List system USB buses and devices; a modern `lsusb` that attempts to maintain compatibility with, but also add new features.
+List system USB buses and devices; a lib and modern `lsusb` that attempts to maintain compatibility with, but also add new features.
 Includes a macOS `system_profiler SPUSBDataType` parser module and libusb profiler for non-macOS systems/gathering more verbose information.

 The project started as a quick replacement for the barely working [lsusb script](https://github.com/jlhonora/lsusb) and is my _yearly_ Rust project to keep up to date!
 Like most fun projects, it quickly experienced feature creep as I developed it into a cross-platform replacement for `lsusb`.
 As a developer of embedded devices, I use a USB list tool on a frequent basis and developed this to cater what I believe at the short comings of `lsusb`; verbose dump is too _verbose_, tree doesn't contain useful data on the whole, it barely works on non-Linux platforms and modern terminals support features that make glancing through the data easier.